MarcWu-929/marcwu-929.github.io/_pages/about.md

 <div class="container">
   <div class="text-box">
     <p> I'm  a Master's student at <b>UW-Madison</b> majoring in Biological Systems Engineering.
-I will be conducting research projects about
+I'm conducting research projects about
-Remote Sensing and Deep Learning.
-I'm currently looking for a <b>Graduate Assistantship</b> to fund my study. </p>
+Remote Sensing and Deep Learning in Agricultural applications.
+I'm currently looking for a <b>PhD</b> to fund my study. </p>

-<p>❗Feel free to contact me at mingda.wu@hotmail.com  with potential RA or TA opportunities. </p>
+<p>❗Feel free to contact me at mingda.wu@hotmail.com  with potential PhD opportunities. </p>

 <p>Landscape photography is my biggest interest in free time.
 I also have other hobbies like hiking, snowboarding and piano. </p>
   </div>